Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI and Its Relevance to NTN Challenges

 Although probabilistic and deterministic models can be used to model NTN functionalities, these models are often derived using very strong assumptions to get the general closed-form expressions, resulting in significant deviations in performances in simulations compared to real networks.
-In contrast, ML models are obtained based on data, which means different scenarios are taken into account during training, without the need for making any assumptions.
-For instance, different propagation loss models can be theoretically derived for different scenarios \cite{3gpp1}, but these models are often accompanied by certain assumptions that can lead to significant discrepancies in real networks.
-AI approaches, on the other hand, have the potential to capture real scenarios with more precision than theoretical models.
+In contrast, ML models are obtained based on real data, which means different scenarios are taken into account during training, without the need for making any assumptions.
+For instance, resource scheduling for users or network slices in a cellular network is typically decided based on the channel condition of the corresponding users or user groups.
+However, the channel is highly time-variant, so the decision feedback needs to be in real-time to incorporate optimal scheduling decisions for all the users in the network.
+For NTNs, the scenario is worse due to the extremely time-variant nature due to the high mobility of NGSO satellites and dynamic propagation environments.
+Various AI models, on the other hand, have shown great promise in dealing with this kind of challenging problem due to their potential to capture real scenarios with more precision than theoretical models with a reasonable amount of computation complexity.